Skip to main content

 In local folklore Yasur is the resting place of the souls of the dead

-The treehouse in a Banyan Tree I stayed in at the Jungle Oasis, just under the volcano.
+The Treehouse in a Banyan Tree in which I stayed, just under the volcano

 Although Yasur rumbles and booms all day, the fireworks really begin at dusk when the glowing lava and lava bombs become visible.
 It is a fantastic light show and smells just like fireworks too.

-For more impressive pictures see Arnold's of the same place
+To really get an idea see Arnold's fabulous photos of the same place

 It was the sight of Yasur's display that brought Captain Cook hurrying to the island and anchoring in Port Resolution, which he named.